webis-de/corpus-viewer/README.md

 ## Quickstart
 1. run `python3  viewer-framework/manage.py runserver` to start the server _([more](https://docs.djangoproject.com/en/1.10/ref/django-admin/#django-admin-runserver) on how to start a django server)_

+## Current Features
+* loading of arbitrary corpora
+* no need to preprocess the corpus due to custom loading function (scripted in python)
+* integrated loading of corpora stored in a in ldjson- or csv-file
+* multiple convenient ways to assign tags to your corpus items
+* export the whole or parts of the corpus into a ldjson- or csv-file

+## Upcomming Features

+## Known Bugs

 ## Contributors
 * Kristof Komlossy
 * Martin Potthast